epsil/spotgen/Tips.md

     Troublemaker - Beach House
     Wishes - Beach House

-As can be seen, these transformations require some personal judgment; that is why they are not built into the script.
+Since file name standards vary, the transformation requires some personal judgment; that is why it is not built into the script.
 See this [blog post](https://epsil.github.io/2013/11/23/) for more examples.

-Other playlist formats, like [ASX](https://en.wikipedia.org/wiki/Advanced_Stream_Redirector), [PLS](https://en.wikipedia.org/wiki/PLS_%28file_format%29), [WPL](https://en.wikipedia.org/wiki/Windows_Media_Player_Playlist) and [XSPF](https://en.wikipedia.org/wiki/XML_Shareable_Playlist_Format), are difficult to work with directly.
+Note that other playlist formats, like [ASX](https://en.wikipedia.org/wiki/Advanced_Stream_Redirector), [PLS](https://en.wikipedia.org/wiki/PLS_%28file_format%29), [WPL](https://en.wikipedia.org/wiki/Windows_Media_Player_Playlist) and [XSPF](https://en.wikipedia.org/wiki/XML_Shareable_Playlist_Format), are difficult to work with directly.
 Therefore, it is recommended to save to M3U format and proceed as outlined above.